Kitchen wall cabinets and exhaust fan installed over electric range

 Install Additional Cabinet Modules

-Its finally time to add the rest of the cabinet modules.
+Its finally time to install the rest of the wall cabinet units.
 Just follow the same method of finding the studs and hanging the units.
 Its a good idea to screw the subsequent cabinet units horizontally to the previous ones.
-Just be sure to pre-drill and not to use screw into the shelf peg holes.
+Just be sure to pre-drill and not to screw into the shelf peg holes.